lsbardel/python-stdnet/README.rst

 =================
 * Python 2.6, 2.7, 3.2, 3.3 and pypy_.
 Single code-base.
 * redis-py_ for redis backend.
-* Cython_ for ultra-fast C-extensions.
-* Optional pymongo_ for the mongo back-end.
 * Optional pulsar_ when using the asynchronous connections or the test suite.
-* You need access to a Redis_ server version 2.6 or above and/or a Mongo_ server.
+* You need access to a Redis_ server version 2.6 or above.

 Philosophy